R5F2136CFKFP uC

 Renesas R5F2136CFKFP Microcontroller

 The microcontroller Kokusan Denki selected for the OSSA ECU is Renesas part number R5F2136CFKFP (part of the R8C family).
-It is in a tiny 64-pin LQFP measuring only 10mm on a side with 128 kB of flash memory and 10 kB of RAM.
+It is in a tiny 64-pin LQFP measuring only 10mm on a side with 128 KB of flash memory and 10 KB of RAM.
 Renesas says it is particularly well suited for automotive use, and its wide operating temperature range is indicative of this.
 The product is considered obsolete and has been superseded by the RL78 family.

 Wikipedia tells us, “The Renesas R8C is a 16-bit microcontroller that was developed as a smaller and cheaper version of the Renesas M16C.”
 I was happy to read that, as I had a fair amount experience with the M16C in the late 1990s.
 The M16C was designed by Mitsubishi, and my client said Apple Computer was buying them in large quantities (although I don't know for what).